ChaMatNel/predict_housing_prices/README.md

 # predict_housing_prices
-This repository contains the code I created to predict what housing prices would be based off certain characteristics.
-This was a beginner level Kaggle project.
+This repository contains the code I created to predict what housing prices would be based off certain characteristics using a random forest regression.
+This was a beginner level Kaggle project in machine learning.